-"Hope vs. Hype" - Mat 24:36-44 - Advent I - Dec 1,1 2013
+"Faithful Motivation" - Mat 24:36-44 - Advent 1 - Nov 27, 2016

 Whew!
 Did you survive Black Friday?
 Did you even participate?
 I didn't ... not even any online shopping!
 The main reason I didn't get involved in that spending spree was that I checked a few prices and discovered that contrary to all the advertising hoopla the sale prices weren't all that good.
-Elizabeth did get some bargains at Michael's, but for me the whole event was simply a lot of advertising hype.
+Elizabeth did get some good bargains at The Bay, but for me the whole event was simply a lot of advertising hype.

-And of course now that that particular date has passed, we are in for a deluge of advertising prompting us to ho-ho-ho, spend-spend as we approach Christmas Day.
-That of course will be followed by Boxing Day, and then New Year's Eve sales 'events' and the hype leading up to those will come and go.
-All of the ads of course try to whip up enthusiasm, to combat the very 'tuning out' that I am getting good at.
-It's hard to keep the excitement up, especially when it starts earlier and earlier every year.
+And of course now that that particular date has passed we are in for a deluge of advertising prompting us to ho-ho-ho, spend-spend as we approach Christmas Day.
+That festive event of course will be closely followed by Boxing Day Specials and then New Year's Eve Sale Events, and then blessedly all the advertising hoo-ha will abate, if only temporarily.
+All of the ads of course try to whip up enthusiasm, to combat the very 'tuning out' that I am getting better at as the years go by.
+I find it harder and harder to build and maintain the excitement, especially when the noise starts earlier and earlier every year.

-There's a similar kind of problem in the Christian faith - a problem that Matthew recognized, and to which Jesus spoke - and that is the problem of getting tired of the waiting.
-Long before Christmas became Christmas, at least as we know it, long before there were trees and tinsel, eggnog and office parties, long before there were lawn deer made out of tiny lights, and crowded airports and football scrums in huge retail stores, Matthew recognized the problem of the excitement of the faithful beginning to wear a bit thin.
+But the secular world is not alone, since we note a similar kind of problem in the Christian faith - a problem that Matthew recognized and to which Jesus spoke - namely the problem of getting tired of the waiting.
+Long before Christmas became Christmas, at least the modern-day Christmas as we know it, long before there were trees and tinsel, eggnog and office parties, long before there were lawn deer made out of tiny lights, and crowded airports and football scrums in huge retail stores, long before all that commotion Matthew recognized the problem of the excitement of the faithful beginning to wear a bit thin.

-In those early days of the church the faithful were filled with the excited anticipation of Christ's promised return.
+That particular problem arose because in those early days of the church the faithful were filled with the excited anticipation of Christ's promised return.
 When people gathered in worship they would look over their shoulder, sure that this would be the moment Jesus would reappear.
-Unusual cloud formations, storms, volcanoes, locust plagues - all were seen as sure signs the end was at hand, undeniable indicators that Christ stood ready to make a heaven-and-earth-shaking re-entry.
+Unusual cloud formations, storms, volcanoes, locust plagues - all were seen as sure signs the end was at hand, undeniable indicators that Christ stood ready to make a heaven-and-earth-shaking cosmic-scale re-entry.
 Great excitement was everywhere in the faith.

 But you can only keep up that kind of excitement so long.
-It's hard work!
+Doing that is hard work!
 It takes a lot of energy, a lot of emotional commitment to keep yourself on the edge of your seat for a month, or two.
 How about a year?
 What about ten years - could you keep the same level of excitement up for ten years?
 I'm sure I couldn't!
 It's exhausting work to keep up a high level of excited anticipation.
-Shucks, I've seen people fail to keep up that high level of excited anticipation all the way through a sermon!
+I've even seen people fail to keep up that high level of excited anticipation all the way through the seventeen minutes of a sermon!

 Naturally enough people start to tire, to lose some of the excitement.
-Some even start to question why, and to drift away.
+Some even start to question why all the fuss, and begin to drift away.
 It doesn't matter whether the focus of a group is religion, or politics, or dancing, or a book club, or a new building, or whatever - keeping the group excited and motivated is always a balancing act.
 Not enough anticipation, and people lose interest.
 Too much anticipation for too long, and people lose strength, and then lose interest.